 We don't really need a reason to celebrate the end of a long week.
 But when we get the chance to hang out with other social studies teachers, the celebrating is that much better!

 So we're busy making plans for free "Nacho" Average PD meetups at three local breweries across the state!

 There's no real agenda - just the chance to connect with others.
 We'll grab a cold beverage or two, share war stories, chat about best practices, and generally have a good time.

 Drop in any time.
 Stay as long as you like.

 Find your nearest KCSS friendly pub and we'll see you there!

 Fields and Ivy Brewery, 706 E 23rd Street

 State Assessment & RUbrics rolling out

-The Kansas state assessment and scoring guides have evolved in preparation for the full rollout starting in 2021-2022.
-Focusing exclusively on Benchmark Four, the class-based assessment now asks students to demonstrate the ability to make a claim using evidence.
+The Kansas state assessment and scoring guides have evolved in preparation for the required field test in 2021-2022.
+Focusing exclusively on Benchmark Four, the KSDE Class-Based Assessment asks students to demonstrate their ability to make a claim using evidence to support that claim.

 Earlier rubrics versions have also been revised with the goal of making the scoring more consistent and streamlined.